david-domz/mockallan/README.md

 ## Naming

-Both Stub Configuration API and Assertion API naming are inspired by class `Mock` from the standard python package `unittest.mock`.
+Stub Configuration API and Assertion API naming are inspired by class `Mock` from the standard python package `unittest.mock`.

-Python developers already familiar with this package can quickly become familiar with `mockallan` API.

 ## Feedback